Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

 - On line number **49**, replace the adl_name **\<Azuredatalakestore-Name>** with the one we created in step 2

 ##### 4. Spark Job Price_Optimization
 This Spark job perform price optimization for stores in treatment group for every run of the pipeline *RetailDFModel_PriceOptimizationPipeline*.
-To validate the performance of the price optimization algorithm, stores are devided into control and treatment group.
+To validate the performance of the price optimization algorithm, stores are divided into control and treatment group.
 Stores in treatment group accepts the recommended optimal price from optimization algorithm every week, whereas stores in control group using random price strategy every week.
 - Go to the folder **"Scripts\PySpark Job"** inside the downloaded GIT repo
 - Open the file **Price_Optimization.py** in text editor
 - On line number **249**, replace the adl_name **\<Azuredatalakestore-Name>** with the one we created in step 2